Best Currency To Use For Vietnam, Cambodia, And Laos

 Best Currency in Cambodia

 Cambodia is one country in Southeast Asia where US dollars are widely accepted.
-When I go to an ATM in Cambodia, I can withdraw money in US dollars.
+I can withdraw money in US dollars when I go to an ATM in Cambodia.

-Cambodia is very different from Vietnam; in Vietnam, we have a US dollar account, and the money that comes into Vietnam is in US dollars, but legally we have to exchange it for Vietnamese Dong.
+Cambodia is very different from Vietnam; in Vietnam, we have a US dollar account, and the money that comes into Vietnam is in US dollars, but legally, we must exchange it for Vietnamese Dong.
 If we want US dollars, we must change them back into US dollars.

 Unlike Vietnam, for Cambodia, the best currency for you to use is US dollars.
 Cambodia has its money, and often, when you give them US dollars, they will give you back the change in the Cambodian currency.
 You can still use the local currency in Cambodia, but most Cambodian shops, especially those selling to foreigners, widely accept the US dollar.